House of Ash and Bone Cover Concept

 “She waits for you,” they whisper.

-I jump up in bed.
-My eyes darting, trying to focus.
-My sheets soaked in sweat.
+I spring up in bed.
+My eyes darted, trying to focus.
+My sheet soaked in sweat.

 Breathe.
 Breathe.